 Our Point of View of Pro-Life and Pro-Choice Matters, But So Does Our Constitutional Rights as Citizens

 I am in favor of pro-choice, and I agree that the unborn have rights that should be protected.
 But that unborn child may someday become an adult black man.
 If it is unlawful to abort the unborn baby, shouldn’t it be unlawful to delete the same baby, all grown up?
 Now as it relates to pro-choice, the circumstances matter.
 For example, a single mother has three children, all under the age of twelve.
 She is raped and conceives.
 But the child she conceives has major health issues that threaten the mother’s life, and unless the pregnancy is terminated, the mother will certainly die.
 If the mother dies, the state will be responsible for raising her remaining children.
-In this instance, rather than have some old man in Congress determine the outcome, I believe the mother should have the right to be a part of the decision making.
+In this instance, rather than have some old man in Congress determine the outcome, I believe the mother should have the right to be a part of the decision-making.

-So what does it mean to take a stance on pro-life and pro-choice?
+So, what does it mean to take a stance on pro-life and pro-choice?
 Definitions matter.
 Depending on who you ask, the terms pro-life and pro-choice each have their own distinct and prejudiced meanings.

 The anti-abortion movement of the 1970s gave birth to our current pro-life movement.
-Interestingly the term pro-life stems from the belief of the right to life which states that a human being has the right to live, and should therefore not be killed by another entity, including the government.
+Interestingly the term pro-life stems from the belief in the right to life which states that a human being has the right to live, and should therefore not be killed by another entity, including the government.
 Whether life is a preborn baby, a newborn baby, a disabled person, or an elderly person, the sentiment is the same.
 All human life is equal, and therefore all life matters, not just unborn lives.

 Pro-choice is the belief that every woman should be endowed with the right to her own life and body.
 Therefore, denying a woman an abortion is denying her the right to make decisions concerning her bodily autonomy.